katherine Dowling //

 the Elegy Project //

 During the darkest days of the pandemic, Katherine found comfort and company in music about grief.
-She built a recital around it which she performed 10 times and across Canada.
+She built a recital around it, equal parts searing and soothing, which she has toured across Canada.

 Listen to her CBC interview about it.